eficode-academy/jenkins-pipeline-exercise/README.md

 The result should very well be that you have a blue (successful) build.
 Verify in Console that hello world was printed out.

-## 2. Fork the source code

-For the repo and clone it to your machine(or VM)

 ## 3. Link Jenkins with your repo